Prandtl-Batchelor flows on an annulus: Introduction

-where $(\tilde{a}_0,\tilde{b}_0, \tilde{c}_0)$ are fixed numbers and we take $\delta\in [0,1]$.
-There is an important basis for this choice---the generalized Prandtl-Batchelor theory, see Appendix C. This theory shows that if the Euler flow is rotating shear $u_e(r) \vec{e}_\theta$ in the vanishing viscosity limit, then there holds
+where $\bar{F}_u(r)=\frac{1}{2\pi}\int_0^{2\pi}F_u(\theta,r)d\theta, r\in [r_0,1]$.
+There is an important basis for this choice---the generalized Prandtl-Batchelor theory, see Appendix C. This theory shows that if the Euler flow is rotating shear $u_e(r) \vec{e}_\theta$ in the vanishing viscosity limit, then $u_e(r)$ must satisfy the second order ordinary differential equation in (\ref{second ODE for leading Euler flow}), and the Batchelor-Wood formula in Lemma \ref{BW} gives the boundary conditions for $u_e(r)$ in (\ref{second ODE for leading Euler flow}).
+Moreover, the solvability of linearized second order Euler equations in the matched asymptotic expansion also makes $u_e(r)$ necessary to be this form, see Remark 2.1. \begin{Remark} If the external force $\mathbf{F}=\mathbf{0}$, then $u_e(r)=ar+\frac{b}{r}$($a,b$ can be uniquely determined by the boundary condition in (\ref{second ODE for leading Euler flow})) is the Couette-Taylor flow and the associated vorticity is constant $2a$.
+If the external force $\mathbf{F}=\frac{2c}{r}\mathbf{e}_\theta$, then $u_e(r)=ar+\frac{b}{r}+cr\ln r$ and the associated vorticity is $2a+c+2c\ln r$($a,b$ can be uniquely determined by the boundary condition in (\ref{second ODE for leading Euler flow})). \end{Remark}